FIXTradingCommunity/fixp-specification/README.md

 For a fuller explanation, see [FIX Performance session layer](http://fixtradingcommunity.github.io/fixp-specification/).

 ## Protocol stack
-FIPX is part of a family of protocols created by the High Performance Working Group of the FIX Trading Community.
+FIXP is part of a family of protocols created by the High Performance Working Group of the FIX Trading Community.
 FIXP is a session layer protocol (layer 5).

 ## Versions